William B. Cassidy, Senior Editor | Feb 13, 2014 9:44AM EST

 The Cold Box uses a forced-air heating and cooling system powered by a rechargeable battery system.
 The container holds temperatures ranging from 10 degrees below zero to 140 degrees Fahrenheit for more than 150 hours and can be recharged from a standard power outlet, according to Averitt.
 The units are designed for dual 40- by 48-inch pallets, and stand about 82 inches high.

 “The boxes will stack side by side in a 53-foot trailer, and definitely help with cube,” said Pierce.
 “The payload will justify the space they take up in the trailer.”

 If the Federal Aviation Administration approves the use of the battery-powered Cold Box in cargo planes, Odom sees an opportunity to integrate domestic refrigerated LTL service with Averitt’s international business.

 “We’d love to see it, because we have global customers and it is a large market,” he said.
-Averitt could also transload freight at a port terminal from temperature-controlled ocean containers into the smaller boxes for LTL delivery inland, he said.
+Averitt could also transload freight at a port terminal from temperature-controlled ocean containers into the smaller refrigerated transport shippers for LTL delivery inland, he said.
 “There are some new verticals for us here.”